12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 The best time to visit this area is during winter.
 The temperatures are ideal for hiking, and this coincides with whale shark, humpback whale, AND wildflower season!

-But, these months tend to be the busiest, so make sure to book the tours and accommodations ahead.
+But, these months tend to be the busiest, so make sure to book tours and accommodations ahead.

 Accommodation options